Javanoo/Javacode/README.md

  ---

-**If You find an issue, or just wanna help do not hestitate to do so, as i am so new to this stuff, pls do get in touch. :relaxed:**
+**If You find an issue, or just wanna help do not hestitate to reach out, as i am so new to this stuff, pls do get in touch. :relaxed:**